Devon M. L. Black

 Devon’s areas of practice include general civil litigation, wills and estates, and family law.
 She strengthened her legal skills through work at the University of Victoria Law Centre, and through co-op terms with a non-profit legal advocacy program in Vancouver and with law firms in Malaysia and Thailand.
 Before becoming a lawyer, she worked as a reporter and columnist at iPolitics.
 Devon is also fluent in French.

-When not in the office, Devon can be found teaching dance classes with the Swing Dance Association of Victoria and browsing her favourite book stores downtown.
+When not in the office, Devon can be found competing and performing with the Seaside Swing dance team and browsing her favourite book stores downtown.

 Call to the Bar